Indian Trails Public Library District

-The Indian Trails Public Library District is a public library district located in Wheeling, Illinois, United States, serving 67,000 residents in Wheeling, Buffalo Grove, Prospect Heights.
-The library also has a branch located in Prospect Heights at 12 N. Elm Street.
-In 2014, 375,000 people visited the Indian Trails Library and 1.3 million items were loaned.
-The library also hosted 1,689 programs that were attended by over 44,000 people.
+The Indian Trails Public Library District is a public library district located in Wheeling, Illinois, United States, serving 65,500 residents in Wheeling, Buffalo Grove, and Prospect Heights.
+The library also has a branch in Prospect Heights.
+Between July 1, 2023 – June 30, 2024, 337,377 people visited the Indian Trails Library and 1,036,004 items were loaned.
+The library hosted 1,417 programs that were attended by 31,477 people.

 History

 1950s

 In 1955, the Village of Wheeling was experiencing an explosion of population and affordable housing developments.
-A nucleus of mainly newcomers to the area, including the school superintendent, members of the Junior Woman’s Club, and the Junior Chamber of Commerce, formed a committee to investigate the feasibility of establishing a tax supported public library and, following advice from the Assistant State Librarian, created a demonstration library for the public with the intent to run an official referendum soon thereafter.
+A nucleus of mainly newcomers to the area, including the school superintendent, members of the Junior Woman’s Club, and the Junior Chamber of Commerce, formed a committee to investigate the feasibility of establishing a tax supported public library and following advice from the Assistant State Librarian, created a demonstration library for the public with the intent to run an official referendum soon thereafter.

 On June 28, 1958, volunteers held "A Book and a Buck” drive, collecting more than 2,000 books and approximately $450 in donations.
 Advice and help with recording and cataloging the books was generously provided by Prospect Heights Library staff and the Woman’s Club of Prospect Heights who had very recently established the Prospect Heights Library District.
 The library's official opening day was October 13, 1958, with approximately 6,000 books available for circulation which included a donation from the State Library of 3000 books to commend the volunteers' hard work.
 Within a few weeks, 265 cards had been issued and 309 books had been checked out.

-The boundary lines of the district to be served were, with minor variations, the Wheeling Township line on the east, Lake-Cook county line on the north, Arlington Heights Road south to Hintz, east to Wolf Road, south on Wolf to Palatine Road and east to the township line.
+The boundary lines of the district to be served were, with minor variations, the Wheeling Township line on the east, Lake-Cook County line on the north, Arlington Heights Road south to Hintz, east to Wolf Road, south on Wolf to Palatine Road and east to the township line.
 The then smaller Village of Buffalo Grove and a section of Prospect Heights were included in the plan in order to create a larger tax base, with the combined population of the areas was only about 8,000 at that time.
 A special referendum to place the Library District on the tax rolls was held on March 28, 1959, and a concerted effort was made to bring out the vote, which resulted in an overwhelming victory, with 458 votes in favor and 62 against.

 The first library board of seven trustees was elected on May 23, 1959.
 Volunteers continued to staff the library and operate with donated funds until tax monies should become available in the following year.